Materials-Consortia/OPTIMADE/optimade.rst

       "meta": { "data_returned": 2, "data_available": 2, "more_data_available": false },
       "data": [
         {
-          "type": "return_relationships",
+          "type": "output_relationships",
-          "id": "wf-8821~returns~0",
+          "id": "wf-8821~has_output~0",
           "attributes": { "label": "relaxed_structure" },
           "relationships": { "target": { "data": { "type": "runs", "id": "wf-8821" } } }
         },
         {
-          "type": "return_relationships",
+          "type": "output_relationships",
-          "id": "wf-8800~returns~0",
+          "id": "wf-8800~has_output~0",
           "attributes": { "label": "relaxed_structure" },
           "relationships": { "target": { "data": { "type": "runs", "id": "wf-8800" } } }
         }
       ]
     }

-Both edges carry the same :field:`label` while targeting different runs; this is allowed because :field:`returned_by` labels need not be unique across incoming edges.
+Both edges carry the same :field:`label` while targeting different runs; this is allowed because :field:`is_output` labels need not be unique across incoming edges.
-Run :val:`"wf-8800"` returns :val:`"mp-149-relaxed"` without creating it (it has no :field:`creates` edge to it): it merely relays the result created by its subworkflow run :val:`"wf-8821"`.
+Run :val:`"wf-8800"` returns :val:`"mp-149-relaxed"` without creating it (it has no :field:`has_artifact` edge to it): it merely relays the result created by its subworkflow run :val:`"wf-8821"`.
-Run :val:`"wf-8821"`, by contrast, has both a :field:`creates` and a :field:`returns` edge to :val:`"mp-149-relaxed"` — the common case where a run returns exactly what it created.
+Run :val:`"wf-8821"`, by contrast, has both a :field:`has_artifact` and a :field:`has_output` edge to :val:`"mp-149-relaxed"` — the common case where a run returns exactly what it created.

-A heavily-reused input — :query-url:`GET /v1/structures/mp-149-input/input_for?page_limit=2`
+A heavily-reused input — :query-url:`GET /v1/structures/mp-149-input/is_input?page_limit=2`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :val:`input_relationships` objects; labels are not required to be unique across the many runs: